Want the best welcome to New Orleans? Stay at the beautiful Catahoula Hotel! Here’s what you can expect in this review.

 So, I have a weird, semi-embarrassing confession: I’m a card-carrying Southern belle and I’ve never been to New Orleans.*

 *Well, I did stop by for a beignet once on the way home from a UF-LSU game in Baton Rouge, but I don’t remember anything about the visit.
 College was a long time ago.
 Le Big Sigh.

 For my first real, official visit to the famed Big Easy, I had to do it up right.
 I gathered two of my best blogging buddies, Alex & Kristin, and we brought our 4th annual summertime girl’s trip to New Orleans to learn how to laissez les bon temps roulez.

-First stop: the adorable 35-room boutique Catahoula Hotel.
-Settled on a surprisingly quiet little street in the Central Business District between the French Quarter and the Superdome, the restored 1840s townhouse is modern, comfy and casual.
+First stop?
+The adorable 35-room boutique Catahoula Hotel is settled on a surprisingly quiet little street in the Central Business District between the French Quarter and the Superdome.
+The restored 1840s townhouse is modern, comfy, and casual.
 You’d never know the property was more than 150 years old by the chic interior design.